-No matter the color of our skin, how we make money, or our genders, we all deserve to be represented fairly and accurately in the media.
+No matter the color of our skin, what we do for work, or our genders, we all deserve to be represented fairly and accurately in the media.
 But right-wing politicians and news personalities are working diligently to mobilize their base by increasing fear and anger toward transgender people.
-They exploit lack of familiarity with trans people to co-opt the media narrative, peddling dangerous falsehoods about our communities.
+They exploit the lack of familiarity with trans people to co-opt the media narrative, peddling dangerous falsehoods about our identities and our communities.
 Together, we must reject their falsehoods and vitriol and take back control over the media narrative by telling fuller, more humanizing stories about trans lives.

 Remove narratives that reinforce victim-blaming